ostarov/Algorithms_KhAI/README.md

 Algorithms_KhAI
 ===============

-Here we will keep all the materials and references from KhAI trainings.
+Here we will keep all the materials and references from KhAI trainings (at least, lectures, so it's better to attend practice meetings).

 The rules are the following: